KokiSecurityLab/CySA-Study-Notes/Technical_Paper_004.md

 # Koki's Technical Paper #004

-## SVulnerability Management — Proactive Threat Modeling, Continuous Scanning, and Risk Prioritization Protocols
+## Vulnerability Management — Proactive Threat Modeling, Continuous Scanning, and Risk Prioritization Protocols

 ### Summary Digest
 The Vulnerability Management framework established in this technical paper introduces an autonomous approach to perimeter intelligence by translating potential environment volatility into deterministic risk mitigation parameters.
 Inspired by CISSP Domain 1 (Security and Risk Management) and advanced CASP+ infrastructure scanning guidelines, this architecture operationalizes a continuous "Early Warning System" (EWS).
 By analyzing micro-deviations and pattern anomalies within incoming metadata streams, the system identifies potential system exposures before they can be leveraged as overt adversarial attacks.